 Over the years I have been asked one question persistently, and understandably people need to ask it, how long does a thatched roof last for?
 This question is probably one of the most popular questions I have been asked!
 The answer to this depends on a lot of variables from material to skill.

 Many people also ask why you would have a thatched roof.
 My answer is they add soo much character to a property and look utterly stunning!
 They are unique, and no other type of roof has the distinctive textures and ridges as a thatched roof.
-Historically a thatched roof was the cheapest form on roofing, however, comparing that to the modern day thatch you will visibly be able to see a difference in the condition and finish.
+Historically a thatched roof was the cheapest form of roofing, however, comparing that to the modern day thatch you will visibly be able to see a difference in the condition and finish.

-So back to the question in hand, how long will it last?
+So back to the question at hand, how long will it last?
 The materials used on your thatched roof can contribute to the lifespan of it.
 For example, a Water Reed thatch should last from 25 to 40+ years, Combed Wheat Reed from 25 to 35 years, Longstraw thatch from 15 to 25 years and ridges need to be replaced every 10 to 15 years.
 The quality of the material can also contribute to the life expectancy which is why here at Heart of England we only use materials of a high quality.

 The skill of the thatcher will also contribute to how long your thatched roof will last for.
 Some thatchers can damage the roof if they are not familiar with the thatch or type of property.
 Another factor to the timescale of your roof is where your property is geographically in the UK.
 A thatched cottage on the coast can experience tougher weather conditions such as high winds and high humidity in the hotter months.
 However, a thatched cottage can experience high pollutants which also affect thatched roofs.